 Like any other contested matter, you will need to gather evidence and be prepared to offer testimony to support your position at trial.

-For consultation regarding this divorce topic or any others, consider contacting one of family law attorneys at Hawks Quindel, S.C. in our Madison or Milwaukee offices.
+For case evaluation regarding this divorce topic or any others, consider contacting one of family law attorneys at Hawks Quindel, S.C. in our Madison or Milwaukee offices.

 See American Pet Products Association (APPA) 2017-2018 survey results: http://www.americanpetproducts.org/press_industrytrends.asp.